-- Providing a high quality site and architectural design; - Designing a development plan with well-integrated landscaping, and lighting;

-- Buffering the commercial use along the northern part of the parcel with an ample screen of existing mature trees supplemented with additional vegetation to buffer the adjacent residential community; - Minimizing adverse impacts on the residential area (including, but not limited to, those caused by extended hours of operation, noise or lights); and - Landscaping the perimeter of the site with the same high quality treatment as that which is recommended south of Fair Lakes Parkway.
+- Providing a high quality site and architectural design; - Designing a development plan with well-integrated landscaping, and lighting; - Buffering the commercial use along the northern part of the parcel with an ample screen of existing mature trees supplemented with additional vegetation to buffer the adjacent residential community; - Minimizing adverse impacts on the residential area (including, but not limited to, those caused by extended hours of operation, noise or lights); and - Landscaping the perimeter of the site with the same high quality treatment as that which is recommended south of Fair Lakes Parkway.

-This sub-unit is planned for office mixed-use development at .50 FAR at the overlay level and is developed with multifamily residential use as a component of the office mixed-use development located in Sub-unit A2.
+Baseline: Residential use at 2 dwelling units per acre Overlay: Office mixed use up to .50 FAR This sub-unit is planned for office mixed-use development at .50 FAR at the overlay level and is developed with multifamily residential use as a component of the office mixed-use development located in Sub-unit A2.